haxtheweb/WCFactory/README.md

 ### Yarn and Lerna

-We use a combination of Yarn Workspaces and Lerna to management local developement and publishing of this monorepo.
+We use a combination of Yarn Workspaces and Lerna to manage local developement and publishing of this monorepo.
 [Read more about that ingeration(https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/#managing-dependencies-of-workspaces)

 ### Before Installing